Introducing Kayo Sports

 What Devices are Compatible with Kayo?

 Kayo is expanding devices and currently works with the Chrome and Firefox web browsers on both PC and Mac, as well as Safari on Mac and Microsoft Edge on Windows 10.

 You can cast high definition video from your computer to your TV using a Google Chromecast Ultra or the 3rd-generation standard Chromecast and the Chrome browser.
+Older Chromecast devices will also work, but you’ll be limited to 720p video quality (still perfectly watchable).

 On mobile, Kayo works with mobile web browsers as well, but for the best experience you’ll want to grab the well-designed Kayo app for your device.

-Dedicated apps for iOS and Android phones and tablets are now available, along with apps for Apple TV, Android TV and Telstra TV for big-screen viewing.
+Dedicated apps for iOS (11 and higher) and Android (6 and higher) phones and tablets are available, along with apps for Apple TV, Android TV and Telstra TV for big-screen viewing.